-The Board of Directors recommends voting "FOR" the adoption of the Incentive Plan and the number of shares reserved for issuance thereunder.
+The Board of Directors recommends voting "FOR" approval of the amendment to the 2004 Equity Plan and the number of shares reserved for issuance thereunder.

-Summary of the 2004 Equity Incentive Plan
+Summary of the 2004 Equity Plan, As Amended

-The following is a summary of the principal features of the Incentive Plan and its operation.
-The summary is qualified in its entirety by reference to the Incentive Plan itself set forth in Appendix A.
+The following is a summary of the principal features of the 2004 Equity Plan, as amended by the Board of Directors and subject to stockholder approval as described in this Proposal 3.
+The summary is qualified in its entirety by reference to the 2004 Equity Plan itself set forth in Appendix A.

-The Incentive Plan provides for the grant of the following types of incentive Awards: (i) stock options, (ii) restricted stock, (iii) stock appreciation rights, and (iv) performance units and performance shares.
-Each of these is referred to individually as an "Award."
-Those who will be eligible for Awards under the Incentive Plan include employees, directors and consultants who provide services to the Company and its parent or subsidiaries.
-As of February 29, 2008, approximately 165 of our employees, directors and consultants would be eligible to participate in the Incentive Plan.
+The 2004 Equity Plan provides for the grant of the following types of incentive awards: (i) stock options, (ii) restricted stock, (iii) stock appreciation rights, and (iv) performance units and performance shares.
+Each of these is referred to as an "Award."
+Those who will be eligible for Awards under the 2004 Equity Plan include employees, directors and consultants who provide services to the Company and its parent or subsidiaries.
+As of February 28, 2009, approximately 122 of our employees, directors and consultants are eligible to participate in the 2004 Equity Plan.

-Number of Shares of Common Stock Available Under the Incentive Plan.
-The maximum aggregate number of shares that may be awarded and sold under the Incentive Plan is (a) 8,817,040 shares, plus (b) any shares returned on or after February 29, 2008 to the 1997 Plan as a result of termination of options or repurchase of shares issued under such plan up to a maximum of 1,218,722 shares.
-The shares may be authorized, but unissued, or reacquired Common Stock.
-As of February 29, 2008, no Awards have been granted under the proposed terms of the Incentive Plan.
+Number of Shares of Common Stock Available Under the 2004 Equity Plan.
+The maximum aggregate number of shares that may be awarded and sold under the 2004 Equity Plan, after giving effect to the proposed amendment, is 10,494,815 shares, which may be increased by the number of shares, if any, returned on or after February 28, 2009 to the 1997 Plan as a result of termination of options or repurchase of shares issued under such plan, up to a maximum of 1,073,399 additional shares.

 Shares subject to Awards granted with an exercise price less than the fair market value on the date of grant count against the share reserve as two shares for every one share subject to such an Award.
-To the extent that a share that was subject to an Award that counted as two shares against the Incentive Plan share reserve pursuant to the preceding sentence is returned to the Incentive Plan, the Incentive Plan reserve will be credited with two shares that will thereafter be available for issuance under the Incentive Plan.

-If an Award expires or becomes unexercisable without having been exercised in full, or, with respect to restricted stock, performance shares or performance units, is forfeited to or repurchased by the Company, the unpurchased shares (or for Awards other than options and stock appreciation rights, the forfeited or repurchased shares) which were subject thereto will become available for future grant or sale under the Incentive Plan.
-Upon exercise of a stock appreciation rights settled in shares, the gross number of shares covered by the portion of the stock appreciation right will cease to be available under the Incentive Plan.
-If the exercise price of an option is paid by tender to the Company, or attestation to the ownership, of shares owned by the participant, the number of shares available for issuance under the Incentive Plan will be reduced by the gross number of shares for which the option is exercised.
-Shares that have actually been issued under the Incentive Plan under any Award will not be returned to the Incentive Plan and will not become available for future distribution under the Incentive Plan; provided, however, that if shares of restricted stock, performance shares or performance units are repurchased by the Company or are forfeited to the Company, such shares will become available for future grant under the Incentive Plan as described above.
-Shares used to pay the exercise price of an Award and/or used to satisfy tax withholding obligations will not become available for future grant or sale under the Incentive Plan.
-To the extent an Award is paid out in cash rather than stock, such cash payment will not reduce the number of shares available for issuance under the Incentive Plan.
+If an Award expires or becomes unexercisable without having been exercised in full, or, with respect to restricted stock, performance shares or performance units, is forfeited to or repurchased by the Company, the unpurchased shares (or for Awards other than options and stock appreciation rights, the forfeited or repurchased shares) which were subject thereto will become available for future grant or sale under the 2004 Equity Plan.
+Upon exercise of a stock appreciation rights settled in shares, the gross number of shares covered by the portion of the stock appreciation right will cease to be available under the 2004 Equity Plan.
+If the exercise price of an option is paid by tender to the Company, or attestation to the ownership, of shares owned by the participant, the number of shares available for issuance under the 2004 Equity Plan will be reduced by the gross number of shares for which the option is exercised.
+Shares that have actually been issued under the 2004 Equity Plan under any Award will not be returned to the 2004 Equity Plan and will not become available for future distribution under the 2004 Equity Plan; provided, however, that if shares of restricted stock, performance shares or performance units are repurchased by the Company or are forfeited to the Company, such shares will become available for future grant under the 2004 Equity Plan as described above.
+Shares used to pay the exercise price of an Award and/or used to satisfy tax withholding obligations will not become available for future grant or sale under the 2004 Equity Plan.
+To the extent an Award is paid out in cash rather than stock, such cash payment will not reduce the number of shares available for issuance under the 2004 Equity Plan.